cameronsmith425/How-do-we-feel-about-sentiment-/index.md

 ---
 layout: home
 title: <span style="color:DarkGray">How to Become a Twitter Influencer </span>
-subtitle: A short guide on how to boost your chances to be a real influencer on Twitter.
+subtitle: <span style="color:DarkGray">A short guide on how to boost your chances to be a real influencer on Twitter.</span>
 cover-img: "/assets/img/High_res_cam.jpg"
 ---
  Social Media is becoming a bigger and bigger part of our lives.
 There are plenty of other websites that gives tips on how get more followers, but